msanatan/msanatan.github.io/blog/2017/react-classes-and-autobinding/index.md

 }
 ```

-Here's your working [fiddle](https://jsfiddle.net/69z2wepo/90358/).
+Here's your working <a href="https://jsfiddle.net/69z2wepo/90358" target="_blank" rel="nofollow noopener noreferrer">fiddle</a>.
 Unfortunately, this suffers from the same issue as the previous solution.
 The `bind` function creates a new function when called, so every render we'll be giving the garbage collector more dishes to wash.

 ## Bind The Function In The Constructor